wilsonmwiti/Social/README.md

 ###Tutorial used

-	During all my developments, I use several tutorials to learn new technologies and language :
+	During all my developments, I use several tutorials to learn new technologies and languages :
 	* <a href="http://archive.loicrebours.fr/index.php/2010/12/13/utiliser-entity-framework-avec-mysql/">Entity Framework with Mysql</a>